 12PM – Laze on the beach till mid day then start the trek back to Shenzhen after getting sufficiently sunburnt.

 1PM – Arrive back to the north end of Nanao Island and fight to get onto the bus.
 Since there is only one bus that goes back to Shenzhen from here, just picture about 65 Chinese people surrounding my friend and I as the bus pulls up with people running, shoving and pushing their way into the door.
 After having to wait for the 3rd bus to arrive before actually being able to board one, I realize how much I miss my car at home!

 Recover from a crazy week and make plans for the next adventure and destination!

 Rory is headed to the USA to visit the East Coast as well as Arizona before venturing back to China and onward to Russia.
 From there, his travels are open-ended; part of the adventure is not always knowing where your next destination will be!
-Follow along with his adventures or get some travel advice over at Where The Hell is Rory or connect on his Traveling Round the World Facebook Page.
+Follow along with his adventures or get some travel advice over at Planet and Go or connect on his Facebook Page.